iam-zhanghongliang/DC-EDN/README.md

 We use python 3.6.2 and Pytorch 1.01 during training and testing.

-Validate
+Validation
 --------------------------
-We currently only open source the code for the validation experiments on WFLW.
+We currently only publicly release the code for the validation experiments on WFLW.
 Implementation details and results of validation are shown below.

 Implementation details
 ------------------------